owais/splunk-otel-java-overhead-test/README.md

   * collect results and write to csv

-The k6 test script contains 12 REST operations, so after all 10 test runs are complete, each agent has seen more than 1M REST calls.
+The k6 test script contains 12 REST operations, so after all 10 test runs are complete, each agent has seen more than 1 million REST calls.

 Measurements are derived from k6 and from JFR data and aggregated across all 10 runs.
 The results are saved to a CSV file and the final run is summarized in a txt file.